albertwidi/go-project-example/README.md

 The motivation behind this project is to learn and widen my limited knowledge about programming, project design, and concepts implementation.
 In this project, I will try to implement business logic/flow into Go program for various use-cases.

-Some of them might not follow existing specs/standards, feel free to open issues, and please let me know.

 ## Designing Project For Industrial Programming

 What is industrial programming?
 [Peter Bourgon](https://peter.bourgon.org/go-for-industrial-programming/) explain the terms, as: